-When dealing with these dangerous rabbits, it’s best to follow these advice and suggestions on how to get rid of the dead rabbit in your yard quickly and easily.
+When dealing with these dangerous rabbits, it’s best to follow this advice and suggestions on how to get rid of the dead rabbit in your yard quickly and easily.

-Even though it may seem harmless, there are certain measures you should take while intending to bury a rabbit in your yard.
+Even though it may seem harmless, there are specific measures you should take while intending to bury a rabbit in your yard.
 Here are a few of those safeguards.

 Wear protective gloves

 Gloves are your best bet for avoiding the spread of fungus and other contaminants to your hands.
-When burying a dead rabbit, put on the protective gloves first.
+However, when burying a dead rabbit, put on the protective gloves first.